pratyaksh-mundra/txt-file-summarization-AWS/README.md

 - Create a new function and paste the code into the Lambda editor.

 ### 2. Set Up API Gateway:
+- Navigate to API Gateway in the AWS console.
 - Create a new API in API Gateway.
 - Create a POST method and integrate it with your Lambda function.

 ### 3. Deploy API Gateway:
 - Deploy the API to a stage and use the provided URL to test your Lambda function.
+- Use the provided URL to test the Lambda function through the API Gateway.